Making a Better World, One Smile at a Time

 Our parents taught my siblings and me, by their example, to love God, to love each other, and to be generous with our time, talents, and treasure.
 I have always tried to live in a way that made my parents proud.

-My wife of over 34 years, Cindy Talley, and I met during our sophomore year at Iowa State University.
+My wife of 35 years, Cindy Talley, and I met during our sophomore year at Iowa State University.
 She was, and remains, the light of my life!

-Cindy and I are the blessed parents of four wonderful children: Emily, a CPA who lives in Milwaukee with her husband, general dentist Dr. Jake Sladky and their two really cute sons, Jimmy and Robby; John, who is finishing his PhD in mechanical engineering and will marry his fiancée, biomedical engineer Kirsten Ryan, in September 2017; Steve, a second year law student; and Michael, who starts dental school in the fall of 2017.
+Cindy and I are the blessed parents of four wonderful children: Emily, a CPA who lives in Milwaukee with her husband, general dentist Dr. Jake Sladky and their two really cute sons, Jimmy and Robby; John, who earned his PhD in mechanical engineering and is a senior research engineer with 3M, and married a lovely biomedical engineer named Kirsten Ryan in September 2017; Steve, a senior year law student at the University of St. Thomas in Minneapolis; and Michael, who is a freshman dental student at the University of Iowa.

 Outside of work, I love spending time with Cindy, who is truly my soulmate; and our family.
 I have a lot of interests, enjoying flying fishing, golf, upland bird hunting, and water sports, but I like to say I am a 'permanent beginner' and am not particularly good at any of them!